 Always turn off the bike and leave all the connectors plugged in as if you were riding (they're more sealed up that way).
-This doesn't apply to SL bikes that have no motor/battery plugs visible.

-After washing, wipe dry the motor/battery plug (non-SL models) before reconnecting.
+After washing, wipe dry the motor/battery plug before reconnecting.
 You could also wipe them dry and leave unplugged to air dry.
 Wipe clean the speed sensor magnet on the rear disc rotor (be careful not to touch the rotor surface with contaminated rags).
 The magnet can collect brake dust from the metallic brake pads over time.

 Wipe dry the bike and clean and re-lube the drivetrain.
 Avoid aerosol lubes as overspray can easily contaminate rotors.
 User a bicycle-specific chain lube.